marjoleinF/pre/README.md

 #>       rule166   -0.04751152              Wind > 6.9 & Temp <= 82
 ```

-The firest few lines of the printed results provide the penalty
+The first few lines of the printed results provide the penalty parameter
-parameter value (*λ*) employed for selecting the final ensemble.
-By
+value (*λ*) employed for selecting the final ensemble.
+By default, the
-default, the ‘1-SE’ rule is used for selecting *λ*; this default can be
+‘1-SE’ rule is used for selecting *λ*; this default can be overridden by
-overridden by employing the `penalty.par.val` argument of the `print`
+employing the `penalty.par.val` argument of the `print` method and other
-method and other functions in the package.
-Note that the printed
+functions in the package.
+Note that the printed cross-validated error is
-cross-validated error is calculated using the same data as was used for
+calculated using the same data as was used for generating the rules and
-generating the rules and likely provides an overly optimistic estimate
+likely provides an overly optimistic estimate of future prediction
-of future prediction error.
-To obtain a more realistic prediction error
+error.
+To obtain a more realistic prediction error estimate, we will use
-estimate, we will use function `cvpre()` later on.
+function `cvpre()` later on.

 Next, the printed results provide the rules and linear terms selected in
 the final ensemble, with their estimated coefficients.
 For rules, the